mrshll1001/ocds-sample-frameworks-data/README.md

 ========================================

 This repository contains sample data for how the various [stages of a framework agreement](http://standard.open-contracting.org/latest/en/implementation/related_processes) may appear in OCDS data.
-OCDS currently provides support for direct call-offs and mini-competitions in framework agreements, as well as Dynamic Purchasing Systems (DPS).
+OCDS currently provides support for direct call-offs and mini-competitions in framework agreements.

 This example will address the following scenarios: